Islamic University of Gaza: December 2008 bombing

 Just after midnight on 28/29 December 2008 local time, the university was bombed in six air strikes by the Israeli Air Force during the 2008 Gaza War.
 An Israeli army spokeswoman told The Chronicle of Higher Education that university facilities were being used by Hamas to develop and store weapons including Qassam rockets used to target Israeli civilians.
 Hamas denied the Israeli allegation.

 Several international academic institutions proceeded to express their commitment to support IUG and other universities in Gaza.
 The International Association of Universities, of which IUG is a member, claimed to have written to the university to express its deep concern over the effects of the war, and to be ready to mobilize its member universities in support of the rebuilding efforts of the university.
-Similarly, Prof. Espen Bjertness of the University of Oslo and member of the Steering Committee of PEACE, stressed that “the sad situation for all academics caused by the bombing of our member university, Islamic University, Gaza and of the Gaza Community Mental Health Program calls for appropriate action”.
+Similarly, Prof. Espen Bjertness of the University of Oslo and member of the Steering Committee of PEACE, stressed that "the sad situation for all academics caused by the bombing of our member university, Islamic University, Gaza and of the Gaza Community Mental Health Program calls for appropriate action".

 2014 Gaza war

-The university was bombed again during the 2014 Israel–Gaza conflict: on August 2, an Israeli airstrike targeted the administration building, causing severe damage to the building and to nearby buildings.
+The university was bombed again during the 2014 Israel–Gaza conflict: on 2 August, an Israeli airstrike targeted the administration building, causing severe damage to the building and to nearby buildings.
 The Israeli army claimed it targeted a "weapon development" centre in the university, which the university denied.

 2023 Gaza war

 On the night of 10 October 2023, during the opening week of the Gaza war, the university's Gaza City campus was bombed and its buildings destroyed.
 Israeli forces alleged that the university had served as a "training institution for the development and production of weapons."
 The neighboring Al-Azhar University campus was also bombed during the same night.
 In November 2024, the university stated that 16 buildings, the central library, over 240,000 books, 8,000 periodicals, and more than 16,000 master's and doctoral theses had been destroyed during the war.
 From 2023 to 2024, 56 academic and administrative employees of the university were killed, including university president Sufyan Tayeh.

+The university operated limited online classes during the war.
+In-person classes resumed on 30 November 2025.